shurinov/mon_umee/readme.md

 > grant READ on umeemetricsdb to grafana
 ```

-You should keep database user and password to use later for agent configuration, please write it.
+Keep database user and password in order to use it later for agent configuration.
+Write it.

 In the case of using standalone instance for monitoring staff,  you should know your node external ip address (you can know it by command ```curl ifconfig.me```).
 In the case of installation on the same instance, just use **localhost** or **127.0.0.1**